 Al-Pac has a robust monitoring program at the centre of an adaptive management approach to implementation and active learning.
 Al-Pac's ecosystem-based approach, inspired by natural disturbance patterns and implemented at a landscape scale, relies upon the feedback from both research and monitoring to assess the effects and effectiveness of their management strategies.
 Al-Pac directly monitors some aspects of the operations, while others are done in partnership and collaboration with the Government of Alberta and other agencies.
-The values, objectives, indicators and targets (VOIT) monitoring reporting schedule associated with the Forest Management Plan is provided in the FMP (Appendix I to Chapter 5 in the FMP).
-Both the University of Alberta and the Alberta Biodiversity
+The values, objectives, indicators and targets (VOIT) monitoring reporting schedule associated with the Forest Management Plan is provided in the FMP (Appendix I of Chapter 5 in the FMP).
+Both the University of Alberta and the Alberta Biodiversity Monitoring Institute collaborate extensively with Al-Pac to conduct ecological monitoring.
+Collaborations with the Canadian Forest Service, the Canadian Oil Sands Innovation Alliance (COSIA) and many energy and pipeline companies contribute additional scope to several of the research and monitoring programs Al-Pac is involved in.
+Alberta-based, forest industry funded research and monitoring programs (Healthy Landscapes Program (HLP), Western Boreal Growth and Yield (WESBOGY) are also a central aspect of Al-Pac's investment in new knowledge and tools.
+While FMP-related monitoring is reported every 5 years in the Al-Pac FMA area Stewardship report, a variety of reports are prepared periodically and submitted to the GOA and/or made available to the public on Al-Pac's website.

-18 This designation was reviewed in January 2020, including a review of the web info and other sources.
+18 This designation was reviewed in July 2024, including a review of the web info and other sources.

-19 This designation was reviewed in January 2020, including a review of the web info and other sources.
+19 This designation was reviewed in July 2024, including a review of the web info and other sources.